 “No piece of art is worth a human life” is the mantra of London art auctioneer Simon (James McAvoy), fastidiously trained to protect treasured paintings at nearly any cost, including a $30 million prized Goya that disappears after an attempted theft by thief Franck (Vincent Cassell).
 When the caper goes awry and the objet d’art mysteriously disappears mid-heist, Simon claims temporary amnesia.
 Unconvinced, Franck coerces Simon to undergo hypnotherapy courtesy of Elizabeth (Rosario Dawson), a comely shrink who surmises something afoot and wants a piece of the action.
 The bulk of the film digs deep into Simon’s trances (without always telling us so) while the loyalties between the three shift.
 Does Simon really know where the painting his hidden?
 Is Elizabeth a sympathetic doctor or a femme fatale?
 Can hardboiled Franck be trusted?
 Does Boyle truly care about any of this?

 Fresh from directing the 2012 Olympics opening ceremony and reportedly looking to do something “darker,” Boyle chose this trust no one tale of dishonor amongst thieves.
-But in a canon including the highs of Oscar-winner Slumdog Millionare, 127 Hours, 28 Days Later, Trainspotting and Millions, Trance falls somewhere near the director’s middling pictures Shallow Grave, Sunshine and The Beach, an expected head-trip of pulsating music and color and flash that’s become the director’s signature across impressive mountings of disparate subject matters, courtesy of composer Rick Smith and cinematographer Anthony Dod Mantle, who hopefully received overtime pay.
+But in a canon including the highs of Oscar-winner Slumdog Millionaire, 127 Hours, 28 Days Later, Trainspotting and Millions, Trance falls somewhere near the director’s middling pictures Shallow Grave, Sunshine and The Beach, an expected head-trip of pulsating music and color and flash that’s become the director’s signature across impressive mountings of disparate subject matters, courtesy of composer Rick Smith and cinematographer Anthony Dod Mantle, who hopefully received overtime pay.
 But in Trance, this “Boyle stamp” is the whole show, a glaring style-over-substance head-trip in a movie that doesn’t play fair.

 Despite an undeniably intriguing premise, the problem with Trance is that it isn’t generally interested in its trio and is too clever by half, too “written” to be engaging.
-Unlike Stephen Frears’ brilliant 1991 picture The Grifters, for example, Trance makes certain that we are never quite sure who is conning whom.
+Unlike Stephen Frears’ brilliant 1991 noir The Grifters, for example, Trance makes certain that we are never quite sure who is conning whom.
 The movie also doesn’t seem to know how it feels about any of its characters and consequently, as our allegiance shifts back and forth and back, our interest dissipates.
 Most of the time our reaction is one of, “Not sure what’s happening, but I’ll just go with it.”

 There’s one good idea in Trance, and it’s a really good one—that the person you love madly has the power to make you believe in or forget anything they so desire—but that comes too late in the picture, after Boyle has worn us down with his Throbbing and Hyperkinetic and Look Here visual and aural overkill.
 He does manage something close to real emotion in an extended late sequence which is all about words and a close-up, eloquently scripted by screenwriters Joe Ahearne and John Hodge after they’ve given us an hour and a half of manipulations.